-China virus toll rises as Chinese markets set to reopen after holiday
+Chinese markets plunge as rising virus death toll fuels fears for global growth

 It has created alarm because it is spreading quickly and there are still important unknowns surrounding it, such as its death rate and whether it is able to spread before any symptoms show.

-The Chinese data on the numbers of infections and deaths suggests the new coronavirus is less deadly than the 2002-03 outbreak of Severe Acute Respiratory Syndrome (SARS), which killed nearly 800 people of the some 8,000 it infected, although such numbers can evolve rapidly.
+The number of deaths in China from the new virus has now passed the total Chinese toll from the 2002-03 outbreak of Severe Acute Respiratory Syndrome (SARS), another coronavirus which emerged from China and killed more than 800 people around the world.

-However, several countries have ramped up border controls including bans on foreign nationals who have recently been to China from entering their territories.
+Even so, Chinese data on the numbers of infections and deaths suggests the new coronavirus is less deadly than the SARS outbreak, although such numbers can evolve rapidly.

 For a graphic comparing coronavirus outbreaks, see tmsnrt.rs/2GK6YVK